Introduction

 Conclusion

-The Nationwide Summit is one such annuity that helps you grow your savings with much less risk.
+The Nationwide Summit helps you grow your savings with much less risk.
 Through its decent cap rates, it offers faster growth with principal protection.
 The product’s plain vanilla nature (with no optional paid riders) might also appeal to people who don’t like to deep-dive into the complex methodologies often associated with the riders.
-If you are considering buying a Fixed Indexed Annuity that works best for accumulation, the Nationwide Summit FIA may be a decent product to look after.
+If you are considering a Fixed Indexed Annuity that works best for accumulation, the Nationwide Summit FIA may be a suitable option to consider.